-A month before UPSC Prelims is the crucial time when many of the UPSC aspirants panic and take stressed a lot instead of going into exam mode.
-Tailor your last-month strategy for the UPSC Prelims according to your needs and spend your energy on making the most of the month approaching to the UPSC Prelims rather than worrying.
+Are you looking for last month’s strategy for UPSC prelims?
+The month before UPSC Prelims is the crucial time when many of the UPSC aspirants panic and take stressed a lot instead of going into exam mode.
+Tailor your last-month strategy for the UPSC Prelims according to your needs and spend your energy on making the most of the month approaching the UPSC Prelims rather than worrying.

-No doubt you have put energy into completing the syllabus, revision, and practicing but a month before Prelims is important from the point of making the effort (of the whole year) to count.
+No doubt you have put energy into completing the syllabus, revision, and practising but a month before Prelims is important from the point of making the effort (of the whole year) count

 - How To Plan Your Last Month Strategy For UPSC Prelims Exam